baronleonardo/mailchecker/README.md

 How To Use:
 ------------
-1. Create a file called 'credentials' in the same folder containing the script
+~~1.
+Create a file called 'credentials' in the same folder containing the script~~
-2. in the first line of that file type in your email
+~~2. in the first line of that file type in your email~~
-3. in the second line type in your password
+~~3. in the second line type in your password~~
-4. in the third line type in your imap mail domain
+~~4. in the third line type in your imap mail domain~~
 5. open a terminal and run `python2 mail_checker.py`

 Example for how the credentials file may look like:
 ---------------------------------------------------

 example@mail.com
-PASSWORD
+ENCRYPTED PASSWORD!
 imap.mail.com
+INBOX

 - Gmail -> "imap.gmail.com"
 - Yahoo -> "imap.yahoo.com"